djtom98/compDSfinal/README.md

 ### Model Elements
 These consist of the model class which takes as input the splitted x and y train datasets, and also incorporates a method to predict the y values based on x_test.

+To contribute to your library, please recognize that our main library functions are within the src/learnlibs, and sql database interactions are organized in src/sqldb .
+Please raise a pull request with your changes, and the developers will review your changes before adding them to the library.

 ## License
 ...